alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 ---

 The above is all of the new GDI functionality needed for the saving.
-Let’s look at the generally non-GDI details of the saving function after the main program.
+Let’s look at the generally non-GDI details of the saving function, the mainly OLE stuff, after the main program.
 The main new thing is that since the saving can ***fail*** with an exception, the previous `main` function body is now the body of a function `cpp_main` that is  called from an exception-handling `main`:

 *[part-05/code/on-screen-graphics/v4/main.cpp](part-05/code/on-screen-graphics/v4/main.cpp)*: